scrying-circle/nofi/README.md

 ## How to open
 ### Basics
+#### Note: it is good practice to build applications from source(instructions below).
+However, we provide a pre-built release for Linux out of convenience.
 To run this tool, download the latest release, and run the executable `nofi2`.
 You MUST provide the data-file path as an absolute command line argument, so that the tool can obtain the required assets.
 This can be done as follows:
 ```
 ./nofi2 --data-path /home/your/path/here/Nolla_Games_Noita/